Samuellyworld/blocktalk/README.md

 <img width="992" alt="Screenshot 2025-04-04 at 7 04 41 PM" src="https://github.com/user-attachments/assets/faacc774-8afa-4497-906f-6bb0282c5748" />

 ## Problem
 We are all overwhelmed by a constant influx of spam emails, messages, and advertisements across various platforms, yet we receive no tangible reward for the attention we expend sifting through this noise.
-Despite the inherent value of our time and focus, we are left uncompensated while corporations and spammers exploit their inboxes.
+Despite the inherent value of our time and focus, we are left uncompensated while corporations and spammers exploit our inboxes.
 This imbalance creates a frustrating experience for users, who lack control over who can reach them and are unable to monetize their attention, while legitimate advertisers and professionals struggle to connect with high-value individuals amidst the clutter.

 ## Solution